Asterics2020-Obelics/School2018/debug_profile/README.md

 [snakeviz](https://github.com/jiffyclub/snakeviz),
 [psrecord](https://github.com/astrofrog/psrecord)

-Generally, a good understanding of how Python itself and the data structures you use work is often helpful or even required to be able to debug or profile and optimise a piece of Python code.
+Generally, a good understanding of how Python itself and the data structures you use work are often helpful or even required to be able to debug or profile and optimise a piece of Python code.

 If you're new to Python or Numpy and want to prepare for this tutorial, I'd recommend you start by